-Augsburg demonstrates its commitments through the work of four signature centers: The Augsburg Center for Faith and Learning, the Center for Global Education, the Sabo Center for Citizenship and Learning, and the Strommen Center for Meaningful Work.
+Augsburg demonstrates its commitments through the work of four signature centers: the Christensen Center for Vocation, the Center for Global Education, the Sabo Center for Citizenship and Learning, and the Strommen Center for Meaningful Work.

 Augsburg’s undergraduate program of liberal arts and sciences is offered on both a traditional weekday schedule and a non-traditional weekend and evening schedule.
 Augsburg offers master’s degree programs in business, education, leadership, nursing, physician assistant studies, creative writing, music therapy, and social work, and a doctoral program in nursing practice.
 For more information, go to Undergraduate admissions / Adult undergraduate admission / Graduate admissions.

 See Maps, Directions, and Parking

 Augsburg’s Minneapolis campus surrounds Murphy Square, the oldest park in Minneapolis.
 The University of Minnesota West Bank campus and one of the city’s largest medical complexes – the University of Minnesota Medical Center, Fairview – are adjacent to Augsburg, with the Mississippi River and the Seven Corners theatre district just a few blocks away.
 Convenient bus routes run by the campus, and two Hiawatha Line light rail stations are just blocks away.